crficbm-ui/nightcrawler-ds-pipeline/README.md

 ``` bash
 pytest --cov=nightcrawler tests/smoke -s
 ```
+> **_NOTE:_** We have added within the ISP branch for deployment a BERT model, which is not available directly.
+In order to use the repository, you can reactivate this part of the code, or contact us to provide this model to you.

 > **_NOTE:_**  The `-s` flag is used to print the stdout along the pytest logs.
 It is not needed but in case of a failing test it provides you with the stdout for debuging reasons.